 Partnering with Christ the King and WELS allowed All Saints to train new pastors for the first time.
 Their students traveled far from home to join the Christ the King students starting in 2001.
 Classes for this new intake of seminary students were taught in a way differing from long-established seminaries.
 Teaching the three-year seminary program was split between Nigerian pastors and short-visit WELS volunteer pastors.
 By this shared method, Christ the King Lutheran Seminary graduated eight in 2004, ten in 2008, and eleven in 2015.

 WELS called a missionary to serve Nigeria for the first time since the 1950s in 2014.
 Pastor Douglas Weiser accepted the call to be the non-resident (visiting) missionary to Nigeria, starting July 2014.
 This field was not new to him.
 He had been visiting Nigeria since 1997 and was serving as WELS Liaison to the field from 2002 to 2014.
 When Pastor Weiser retired in June of 2017, missionary Jeff Heitsch was called to serve Nigeria half time from Cameroon.
 Due to political unrest in Cameroon, Pastor Heitsch was able to make only two visits to Nigeria before returning to the U.S., where he currently serves our WELS congregation in Port Orange, FL.
 Most recently, Missionary Dan Kroll (Cameroon) is assisting with our Nigerian field to revise the Seminary curriculum and facilities as well as begin to consider teachers for the Seminary, set to reopen in July of 2019.

-Our faith family in Nigeria is looking ahead to a milestone event in 2019.
-Christ the King will celebrate the Golden Jubilee (50th Anniversary) of the founding of their synod in 1969.
+In 2019, Christ the King is celebrating their Golden Jubilee (50th Anniversary) of the founding of their synod in 1969.